LuckedCoronet/scpss-addon-info/.github/ISSUE_TEMPLATE/question.md

 ---

-Keep it simple.
-Questions like "When is the release date" are invalid.
+Keep it short and simple 👍
+Remember, no multiple questions in one issue.